mathewlowry/myhub-gpt/Co-creating your physical event with your online community.md

 Today I'm exploring if and how the website could integrate atproto to both simplify the CMS and integrate event co-creation into the global social media conversation, ensuring better engagement.
 ### Identity crisis?

-But wouldn't this also restrict that conversation to people who have an ATProto digital identity (DID; in most cases a Bluesky account)?
+But wouldn't this also restrict that conversation to people who have an ATProto digital identity (DID; in most cases their Bluesky account)?

-Yes... unless, when somebody joins your community and doesn't have a DID or a Personal Data Server (PDS), **you simply gave them one as part of their account creation process.**

-From their perspective, they're creating an account on your website so that they can get involved in your event.
+The short answer is yes... unless you simply **gave new users a DID and a Personal Data Server (PDS, if they don't already have one) as part of their account creation process.** From their perspective, they're creating an account on your website so that they can get involved in your event.
 But you're actually giving them:

 * a digital identity they can use on your website *and every other ATProto app on the Atmosphere*, from BlueSky through to Stream.Place
 * and a PDS to store their content, which they can move elsewhere whenever they want.

-This is therefore for organisations who have decided to integrate their online operations - both website and social media - with the Atmosphere.
+This is therefore best for organisations who have decided to integrate ATproto into both their website and social media presence.
+They should never have been separated.
 ### Benefits

 The first, obvious benefit is **personal sovereignty** - your users store their content on their PDS (either the one they already had, or the one you're providing them), which means they maintain ownership over it.
 You don't own them, so treat them well.